MattKwong/badnews/README.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](https://youtube.com) This is a Firefox extension to hide newsfeeds and comments for Facebook, Instagram, and Youtube.
+[![Product Name Screen Shot][product-screenshot]](https://youtube.com) This is a Firefox extension to hide newsfeeds and comments for Facebook, Instagram, LinkedIn, Yahoo and Youtube.
 It was made to help me be more intentional with the supported websites.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>